brnakin/To-Do/README.md

 5. **View Tasks**: The app will detect actions, extract deadlines, and provide advice.
 You can view your tasks with all the relevant information in an organized list.

-6. **Manage Tasks**: Use the app's interface to mark tasks as completed, update deadlines, or prioritize them based on the provided advice.
+6. **Manage Tasks**: Use the app's interface to mark tasks as completed.

 ## Customization